chrisbalmer/vagrant-confluence/README.md

 On the next screen, configure your admin account.
 Then follow the tutorial screens to finish the build.

 ## Notes
 Once this is completed, you can run `vagrant destroy` and then `vagrant up` and all of your data will still be there.
 You will no longer have to complete the wizard after building the vagrant box.
-The data for this install is kept in either `confluence-localdb` or `confluence-mysqldb` depending on which option you chose.
-(Right now there is only the localdb option, I have not added in the mysql pieces yet).
+The data for this install is kept in `confluence/` and is mapped to the correct folder at `vagrant up` for the install.